eduardlio/learn-js-through-web/readme.md

 Thank you, Barry!

-That bee is living my life!
+That BEE is living my life!

 Let it go, Kenny.